-In 2020, the Juvenile Officer was ordered to complete waiver of jurisdiction investigations on three male youth.
+In 2021, the Juvenile Officer was ordered to complete waiver of jurisdiction investigations on seven male youth.
 Staff at the Robert L. Perry Juvenile Justice Center completed reports.
 The outcome was as follows:

+One black male youth was certified.

-- One black male youth was re-committed to Division of Youth Services - One black male youth was committed to Division of Youth Services. - One black male youth was carried over to 2021.
+- Two black male youths and one white male youths continued as Wards of the Court. - One black male youth was committed to Division of Youth Services. - Two black male youths were carried over to 2022.